Redwood National & State PArks

 Skill level: Open to all who have an understanding of the basic principles of photography and of their cameras.

 Class size: 14, with 2 instructors

 Note: A deposit based on the accommodation you choose is required to reserve your spot at the workshop.
 The balance of $2,000 is due on March 27, 2018.
 Or, if you would like to pay in full up-front, you may choose the "Deposit" and the "Balance" tickets simultaneously.
 Last day for a cancellation request is March 26 (see details here).
 The workshop fee does not include transportation to and from the park, or during the workshop.
-Everything else except alcoholic beverages is included.
+Everything else except alcoholic beverages and optional gratuities are included.

 Official NPS website: Redwood National and State Parks

 As with all Passport Series workshops, we will teach at this location only once.
 If you have a dream of making epic long exposures at night at Capitol Reef National Park, we hope you join us. we will teach at this location only once.
 If you have a dream of making epic long exposures at night at Redwood National and State Parks, we hope you join us.

 The Workshop Experience

 The full moon occurs smack dab in the middle of this 5-night, 6-day workshop, and we may experience foggy conditions.
 Despite the month of June being high season for Milky Way photography, we have chosen the full moon week for the workshop to ensure the best photographic conditions for the foggy environment, and to experience the magical quality of moonlight on the landscape.
 We will be teaching participants in this workshop to embrace whatever light is available—starlight, moonlight, flashlights or fog lights!